akeldama0435/musicbrainz/README.md

 ## CDJapan Importer
 Creates a button on a CDJapan release page to pre-fill submission for a new release.
 The script adds a button next to the artist name in the release page to find (tries to guess) the MusicBrainz artist page.

+## Scroll to Bottom Button
+Good to use when importing many recording streaming links to reduce scrolling.
+This press lands you on the bottom to submit edits.